RYBD BLOG

 • When the company’s owner generates the vast majority of the income and the owner isn’t comfortable pushing the limits of “reasonable salary,” and when the company generates QBI income.

 A C corporation is a legal entity that’s separate from its owners.
-Such entities can make a profit, be taxed, and can be held legally liable.
+It can earn a profit, pay taxes, and carry legal liability independently.

 Advantages

-• C corporation business income is taxed at a flat, relatively low rate of 21%, meaning that companies that plan on reinvesting earnings can do so in the early stages of owning the company without huge tax bills.
+• C corporations pay income tax at a flat rate of 215, which means companies that plan to reinvest earnings can do so in the early stages without significant tax bills

-• C corporations can have fiscal year-ends, unlike S corporations, which are generally limited to calendar year-ends.
+• C corporations can operate on fiscal year-ends, unlike S corporations, which must generally use year-ends.

 Disadvantages